-The trading market or market value of our publicly issued debt securities that we may issue may fluctuate.
+The trading market or market value of our publicly issued Debt Securities that we may issue may fluctuate.

 Upon issuance, any publicly issued debt securities that we may issue will not have an established trading market.
-We cannot assure you that a trading market for our publicly issued debt securities will ever develop or, if developed, will be maintained.
-In addition to our creditworthiness, many factors may materially adversely affect the trading market for, and market value of, our publicly issued debt securities.
+We cannot assure you that a trading market for our publicly issued Debt Securities will ever develop or, if developed, will be maintained.
+In addition to our creditworthiness, many factors may materially adversely affect the trading market for, and market value of, our publicly issued Debt Decurities.
 These factors include:

-- the time remaining to the maturity of these debt securities; - the outstanding principal amount of debt securities with terms identical to these debt securities; - · the supply of debt securities trading in the secondary market, if any; - the redemption or repayment features, if any, of these debt securities; - · the level, direction and volatility of market interest rates generally; and - market rate of interest higher or lower than the rate borne by the debt securities.
+- · the time remaining to the maturity of these Debt Securities; - the outstanding principal amount of debt securities with terms identical to our Debt Securities; - the supply of debt securities trading in the secondary market, if any; - the redemption or repayment features, if any, of our Debt Securities; - the level, direction and volatility of market interest rates generally; and - market rate of interest higher or lower than the rate borne by our Debt Securities.

 You should also be aware that there may be a limited number of buyers when you decide to sell your debt securities.
-This too may materially adversely affect the market value of the debt securities or the trading market for the debt securities.
+This too may materially adversely affect the market value of our Debt Securities or the trading market for our Debt Securities.